 Dialectical Behavior Therapy

-Dialectical Behavior Therapy (DBT) services for individuals in Studio City or nearby Sherman Oaks, Encino, Valley Village, North Hollywood, Toluca Lake, and surrounding neighborhoods in Los Angeles, CA. Online DBT therapy is also available for teens and adults residing within the state of California.
+Dialectical Behavior Therapy (DBT) services for individuals, couples, and families in Studio City or nearby Sherman Oaks, Encino, Valley Village, North Hollywood, Burbank, Toluca Lake, Laurel Canyon, and surrounding neighborhoods in Los Angeles, CA. Online DBT therapy is also available for teens and adults residing within the state of California.

 Tools and techniques for building connections, embracing change and leaning into acceptance